MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads.zh-cn/Demos/demo-set-up-site-recovery-vms-ppgs-azure-to-azure.md

     ResourceId        : /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/a2ademorecoveryrg
     ```

-1. 创建恢复服务保管库。 本示例在“美国西部 2”区域创建名为 `a2aDemoRecoveryVault` 的恢复服务保管库。
+1. 最小的 Azure PowerShell Az 版本应为 4.1.0。

     ```azurepowershell
     #Create a new Recovery services vault in the recovery region